CodingInLondon/bitcoinmining-creative-uses/list.md

 - [Renewable energy projects worth billions stuck on hold](https://www.bbc.com/news/science-environment-65500339) BBC article on the issue of interconnect queues in the UK.
 - [British energy developers to be told: speed up projects or leave queue for grid](https://www.theguardian.com/business/2023/jun/02/britibritish-energy-developers-projects-national-grid-solar-power) Guardian article on the issue of interconnect queues for solar projects in the UK.

+US
+- [From Mining to Mitigation: How Bitcoin Can Support Renewable Energy Development and Climate Action](https://pubs.acs.org/doi/epdf/10.1021/acssuschemeng.3c05445) Study published in *ACS Sustainable Chemistry & Engineering*.

 Canada
 - [Mining Bitcoin with Nuclear Energy and Small Modular Reactors](https://youtu.be/6UdJ1Ak7Els) Ryan MacLeod interviewed in What Bitcoin Did